swiftlang/swift-evolution/proposal-templates/0000-swift-template.md

 on the tools version available, or will it require bumping the minimum tools version required by the package?

-If there are no concerns to raise in this section, it may be removed.
+If there are no concerns to raise in this section, leave it in with text like "This feature can be freely adopted and un-adopted in source code with no deployment constraints and without affecting source or ABI compatibility."

 ## Future directions